What is Form Analytics?

 Understand, it’s not necessary that a variation will outform its control.
 But, continuously testing ideas and looking for ways to improve the performance of your forms is what can help increase conversions.

-How to Optimise Web Forms to Get Better Leads?
+How to Optimize Web Forms to Get Better Leads?

 In this section, we’ll talk about how to optimize your forms to get more quality leads.
 But remember, there’s no one-size-fits-all.
 While some of the below mentioned best practices may work wonders for you, many others may not be much effective.